GLOBAL MARKETS-Asia stocks hold up, China gives up some gains after weak trade data

 The Australian dollar AUD=D3 reached its highest since mid-May at $0.6690, extending a rally following a central bank rate increase on Tuesday.

-Oil prices steadied on Wednesday after the previous session's losses, as demand concerns owing to slow global economic growth were offset by expectations of tighter global supply following Saudi Arabia's pledge to deepen output cuts.
+Oil extended losses on Wednesday as concern over global economic headwinds deepened, erasing gains booked after top crude exporter Saudi Arabia's surprise weekend pledge to deepen output cuts.

 Gold XAU= was slightly higher, trading at $1,963.5 per ounce.